Customer Service Standards

 Abuse of these policy requirements may result in loss of room use privileges.

 This room is designed for instruction in the use of library resources and services, including workshops and classes for faculty, staff and students, as well as for in-house training and library committee and team meetings requiring the use of projection and/or multiple computers.
-Exceptions to this policy may be authorized by the University Librarian, the Associate University Librarian, the Administrative Services Librarian or appropriate designee.
+Exceptions to this policy may be authorized by the University Librarian, the Deputy University Librarian, or the Head of Teaching & Learning Initiatives.

 General Policy for Use of the Room

-University faculty requests for library instruction are made through the request library instruction online form.
+- University faculty requests for library instruction are made through the request library instruction online form.
 Instructional sessions and room assignments are scheduled by library staff; if meeting facilities and instructor are available, confirmation will be sent by e-mail to the requestor.
-If the form is not functioning, requestors may contact Megan Smith by telephone at 683-4182.

 The purpose of this policy is to provide guidelines on the use of spaces within ODU Libraries for exhibits, student art shows, performances, receptions and other events that are not organized or sponsored by the Libraries.